Regularized Integrals on Riemann Surfaces and Modular Forms: Application: regularized integrals and modular forms

 Mathematically it is known as the Schiffer kernel \cite{Tyurin:1978, Takhtajan:2001} and is essentially given by the 2nd derivative of the Green's function associated to the flat metric on $E_{\tau}$.
 Its holomorphic limit gives the Bergman kernel associated to our canonical marking $\{A,B\}$ on $E_{\tau}$. \end{rem}

-Let $\Gamma$ be an oriented graph with no self-loops.
+Let $\Gamma$ be an oriented\footnote{The data of orientation on the graph is not strictly necessary for the Feynman graph integrals here, since $\widehat{P}$ is an even function.
+We however reserve this notion for potential generalizations such as chiral $bc$-systems and chiral $\beta\gamma$-systems.} graph with no self-loops.
 Let $E(\Gamma)$ be its set of edges, and $V(\Gamma)$ be its set of vertices with cardinality $n=|V(\Gamma)|$.
 We label the vertices by fixing an identification

 The Feynman rule assigns to the graph $\Gamma$ a quantity

 where $h(e)$ is the head of the edge $e$ and $t(e)$ the tail.
 It is clear that $\Phi_{\Gamma}$ can be written as

 where $\Phi_{\Gamma, m}(z_1,\cdots,z_n;\tau)$'s are meromorphic functions on $\C^n\times \H$.
 Let us denote